-- strengthening identity management, including civil registers and travel document issuing systems; - enhancing readmission case management, inter alia by developing automated systems and standardising procedures for handling readmission requests; - developing and piloting frameworks for post-arrival assistance, reintegration and monitoring for own nationals in partner countries; - establishing/strengthening assisted voluntary return and reintegration programmes for stranded migrants from partner countries; - providing returnees with reintegration assistance on their arrival in partner countries; - improving the quality and management of return-related data; - facilitating dialogue with Member States, countries of origin and transit to support practical cooperation and the exchange of good practices on return; and
+- strengthening identity management, including civil registers and travel document issuing systems; - enhancing readmission case management, inter alia by developing automated systems and standardising procedures for handling readmission requests; - developing and piloting frameworks for post-arrival assistance, reintegration and monitoring for own nationals in partner countries; - establishing/strengthening assisted voluntary return and reintegration programmes for stranded migrants from partner countries; - providing returnees with reintegration assistance on their arrival in partner countries;

-EU action plan on return, Commission Communication to the European Parliament and the Council (COM(2015) 453, 9.9.2015).
+13 EU action plan on return, Commission Communication to the European Parliament and the Council (COM(2015) 453, 9.9.2015).

-The action plan announces the Facility under the 2015 AMIF AWP and states that it will be expanded through additional funding in the following years.
+14 The action plan announces the Facility under the 2015 AMIF AWP and states that it will be expanded through additional funding in the following years.